rohithateappple/MegaGridDocumentation/docs/grid-interactions/pathfinding.md

 ``FindPathAsync()`` is an asynchronous function.
 This function calls pathfinding in a different thread altogether, this helps in avoiding performance drops during calculation of long paths and also opens up possibility for a real-time pathfinding system.

 This however must be used **very** cautiously, since we're dealing with multiple threads accessing the same grid data, there can be cases of race conditions.
-I've thoroughly testes this function with upwards of 20 threads running simultaneously and have encountered no issues but even still I cannot say with confidence that I have accounted for system variables (which are unique to each computer).
+I've thoroughly tested this function with upwards of 20 threads running simultaneously and have encountered no issues but even still I couldn't have accounted for system variables (which are unique to each computer).

 Most race conditions can be avoided by using ``ScopeLock``, which locks a piece of data when one process is using it avoiding overlaps.
 See [bScopeLock](tile-states.md#scope-lock)